EgoNav: Egocentric Scene-aware Human Trajectory Prediction: Evaluation

 \subsection{Prediction Evaluation}

-Our evaluation focuses on assessing the model's capacity for future trajectory prediction and its ability to generate expected future visual memory encodings, as detailed in \cref{sec:method}.
+Our evaluation focuses on assessing the model's capacity for future trajectory prediction, and its ability to generate expected future visual memory encodings, as detailed in Sec \ref{sec:method}.
 Operating over a 100-step (5-second) prediction horizon—aligned with the typical visibility range (8-meter radius) and walking speeds—our method ensures the generation of predictions that are both relevant and plausible within the observable environment.
+An example of output is visualized in Fig \ref{fig:output_topdown}.
+The figure shows everything in a top-down view, specifically the visual memory given is turned into a point cloud with different colors representing different semantic classes.
+We can see a wall on the top and two pillars on the bottom, along with some people.
+The 5 predictions from the model are labeled in red, and the actual ground truth is green.
+Upon visual inspection, the outputs are diverse and all feasible given the scenario.

 The inclusion of future visual memory alongside trajectory predictions enhances our ability to visually validate the model's anticipations of scene evolution, providing a robust cross reference for trajectory prediction and insight into the model's typical failure modes.

-A pertinent example of this evaluation is depicted in \cref{fig:output_futurama}, where visual memories associated with the red trajectory prediction reveal a challenge commonly encountered by generative models: the occasional "hallucination" of non-existent features in scenarios of occluded vision or gaps in the observable scene.
+A pertinent example of this evaluation is depicted in Fig \ref{fig:output_futurama}, where visual memories associated with the red trajectory prediction reveal a challenge commonly encountered by generative models: the occasional "hallucination" of non-existent features in scenarios of occluded vision or gaps in the observable scene.
 For instance, as a person navigates a hallway, gaps in conditioning visual memories might occur due to changes in view angle or partial occlusions.
 At a specific timestep (T3), the model inaccurately anticipates that approaching a gap would reveal a larger, unexplored space (as in T6), leading it to "hallucinate" an extension of the hallway based on patterns observed in the training data.
 This results in the model predicting a trajectory that erroneously veers into this fictitious extension (T8), as evidenced by the gradual shift of the actual hallway from the center of the predicted path.